Rockz1152/blackndsky/linux/debian.md

 ## Installation
 - At the boot menu, select `Install` and not "Graphical Install"
+- Choose only `SSH Server` at software selection
 - If installing a desktop environment see the [Debian with MATE](#debian-with-mate) section at the bottom.
-- Choose only `OpenSSH Server` at software selection

 ----